Bren2010/sjcl-ssrp/README.md

 SJCL Small SRP
 ==============

-Small SRP is a password authentication mechanism that has the same password-related security properties as SRP, but is significantly more efficient and aimed at web apps.
+Small SRP is a password authentication mechanism for web applications that has the same password-related security properties as SRP but is significantly more efficient.

 1. Write-up:  http://bren2010.github.io/2014/11/29/small-srp.html
 2. Demo:  http://bren2010.github.io/sjcl-ssrp/